google/cel-policy-templates-go/README.md

 This is a great choice for admission control.
 CEL on the other hand is a core component of the Google Cloud IAM, Istio Mixer, and Envoy security policies where it is used in latency critical, high throughput operations.

+_Disclaimer_: This is not an officially supported Google product